https://give.landtrusttn.org/give/406240/#!/donation/checkout

 • Estate Planning – Conservation easements may also reduce estate taxes, help keep land in the family, and resolve potential disagreements among heirs.
 Your tax attorney and accountant can tell you more about specific tax benefits that may apply to your situation.

-The Land Trust monitors each property protected by a conservation easement annually to ensure that the terms of the conservation easement are being met.
 In the event an accidental or unintended violation does occur, we are legally obligated to enforce the easement.
 However, we always aim to maintain a positive, collaborative relationship with landowners to work towards a resolution.

 Other options for protecting your land: